eloop/hot/README.md

 ===

 *Notice: Houdini versions >= 12.5 now include functionality equivalent/superior to the HOT and hence this code won't be supported from this point on.
-I'll leave it up on github as the source code may be useful for perusal.*
+I'll leave it up on github as the source code may be useful for perusal.* It's been a blast!

 Houdini Ocean Toolkit